kmlv/exchange_server_withLLM/README.md

 pip install -r requirements.txt
 ```

-# Run Method \# 1: Run with Docker
+# Primary Run Method: Run with Docker
 Running the system with docker-compose will create a couple of clients
 and a Continuous Double Auction exchange.
+This option is recommended to conduct experiments as it uses all components of the system.
 ## Install Docker Desktop
 https://www.docker.com/get-started/
 After installing Docker Dekstop, make sure it is running while performing any docker commands